-A dialogue event held by EAS and INASP in 2018 resulted in a vision for a strong, sustainable and self-sufficient Ethiopian research system which:
+A dialogue event held by the Ethiopian Academy of Sciences (EAS) and INASP in 2018 resulted in a vision for a strong, sustainable and self-sufficient Ethiopian research system which:

-Values, aligns and responds to Ethiopian needs, informs national policy, delivers impactful research in support of national priorities and operates within an independent space.
+- Values, aligns and responds to Ethiopian needs, informs national policy, delivers impactful research in support of national priorities and operates within an independent space.

-Recognizes and builds on the wealth and variety of knowledge within Ethiopia, while also looking to shape the future of research globally.
+- Recognizes and builds on the wealth and variety of knowledge within Ethiopia, while also looking to shape the future of research globally.

-Is collaborative, participatory, and trans/multi-disciplinary in approach, recognizing that all types of research have a role to contribute to achieving national development needs.
+- Is collaborative, participatory, and trans/multi-disciplinary in approach, recognizing that all types of research have a role to contribute to achieving national development needs.

-Supports and sustains diversity and inclusion by creating a conducive environment that values and encourages all research voices – regardless of gender, institution or region etc.
+- Supports and sustains diversity and inclusion by creating a conducive environment that values and encourages all research voices – regardless of gender, institution or region etc.